Holiday Drunk Driving

 Wrongful Death from Drunk Driving

-fatal motor vehicle crashesinvolve a driver that was under the influence of alcohol.
+In Washington State, 54% of all fatal motor vehicle crashes involve a driver that was under the influence of alcohol.
 In 2009 265 people in Washington State lost their lives in drunk driving crashes.
-In Washingon State there is a sharp increase in the number of drunk driving incidents near major holidays.
+In Washington State there is a sharp increase in the number of drunk driving incidents near major holidays.
 Drunk driving is one of the leading causes of motor vehicle collisions.
-According to Mothers Against Drunk Driving, 16,694 people were killed in alcohol-related crashes in the United States in 2004.
-This figure represents 39% of all traffic incident deaths.
-In fact, more than 500,000 Americans are injured annually in drunken driving crashes.